Shafaq-Juda/graphics_turtle_py/README.md

-# graphics_turtle_py
+### graphics_turtle_py
-Using turtle, try to create a graphical illustration
+    Using turtle, tried to create a graphical illustration in Python